17th October, 2024

 construction site

-Here are some examples of the subjects you might want to cover:
+Here are some examples of toolbox talk topics you might want to cover:

 Need more ideas for topics?
 Check out the best 100 safety topics for toolbox talks.